Share or Print this page

 Massachusetts Advocacy Updates

-• $300,000 for the Alzheimer’s Association’s Dementia Care Coordination (DCC) program, an increase from prior funding of $100,000 in FY’23; DCC is an evidence-based program that provides vital support to family caregivers who are caring for a loved one living with Alzheimer's disease or another dementia through collaboration with the Alzheimer’s Association and healthcare partners.
+• $300,000 for the Alzheimer’s Association’s Dementia Care Coordination (DCC) program; DCC is an evidence-based program that provides vital support to family caregivers who are caring for a loved one living with Alzheimer's disease or another dementia through collaboration with the Alzheimer’s Association and healthcare partners.

 New Hampshire Advocacy Updates